 Spanish airports are phasing out the long-standing 100ml liquid limit for hand luggage thanks to the introduction of advanced 3D X-ray scanner technology.
-This upgrade means passengers will no longer need to separate toiletries or remove laptops at security — but only at airports where the new scanners are already operational.
-Here’s what travellers need to know before flying.
+This new security technology means passengers will no longer need to separate toiletries or remove laptops at security — but only at airports where the new scanners are already operational.

-For almost two decades, passengers have had to follow strict hand luggage rules: liquids in containers of 100ml or less, all packed into a single 1-litre transparent bag, with large electronics removed from carry-on bags.
-These rules are now being relaxed at airports equipped with the new 3D Automatic Explosive Detection System for Cabin Baggage (EDSCB) scanners.
+For almost two decades, passengers have had to follow strict hand luggage and cabin baggage rules: liquid containers of 100ml or less, all packed into a single 1-litre clear plastic bag, with large electronics removed from carry-on bags.
+These rules are now being relaxed at Spanish airports equipped with the new 3D Automatic Explosive Detection System for Cabin Baggage (EDSCB) scanners.

 Where these scanners are active, travellers can carry liquids of any size and keep electronics such as laptops inside their hand luggage.
-Transparent bags are no longer required, and there is no total liquid volume limit.
+Transparent bags are no longer required to pack liquids, and there is no total liquid volume limit — although the old rules may still apply in security lanes that have not yet been upgraded.

 The rollout began in 2024 with Madrid Barajas and Barcelona El-Prat.
-Palma de Mallorca Airport followed later that year.
+Palma de Mallorca Airport followed later that year with new scanners at its main security lanes.

-At upgraded airports, travellers may carry the following items in their hand luggage without size limits or special bags:
+At upgraded airports (and in upgraded lanes), travellers may carry the following items in their hand luggage or cabin bags without 100ml limits or special liquids bags:

-The 100ml rule was introduced in 2006 after a failed terrorist plot involving liquid explosives.
-While effective, the policy caused security delays and long queues.
+The 100ml rule was introduced in 2006 after a failed terrorist plot involving liquid explosives on flights.
+While effective at protecting air travel, the policy caused longer queues at airport security and made carrying liquids more complicated for passengers.

-The new scanners generate detailed 3D images that allow security officers to inspect luggage more accurately without requiring passengers to unpack liquids or electronics.
+The new scanners generate detailed 3D images — similar to computed tomography (CT scanners) used in hospitals — that allow security officers and security staff to inspect luggage more accurately without requiring passengers to unpack liquids or electronics.
+In mid-2025, the EU authorised member states to rely on this new technology to relax the 100ml liquid rule at checkpoints that meet the updated standards.

-Because the rollout is gradual, travellers should verify the current security rules at both departure and arrival airports.
-If either airport has not installed the new scanners, the traditional 100ml limit still applies.
+Because the rollout is gradual and differs between EU airports, travellers should verify the current security rules at both departure and arrival airports before flying.
+If either airport — or the specific security lane you use — has not installed the new scanners, the traditional 100ml liquid limit and clear plastic bag rule still apply.

-Separately, the European Parliament has expressed support for the principle that all passengers should have the right to carry a standard cabin bag free of charge — including on low-cost airlines.
-While not yet law, the European Commission is drafting legislation to make this mandatory across the EU.
+Separately from the liquid rules, the European Parliament has expressed support for the principle that all passengers should have the right to carry a standard cabin bag free of charge — including on low-cost airlines.
+While not yet law, EU institutions and the European Commission are working on updated air passenger rights rules that could eventually make this mandatory across the EU.

 |---|---|---|